 - · define values and set a vision;

-- · build a great team and get results; and
+- build a great team and get results;

+and

 - inspire and encourage the heart.

-Our class discussions will be enhanced by guest speakers, including influential and effective leaders in state and local government.
+Our class discussions will be enhanced by guest speakers, including influential and effective leaders in state and local government, non-profit organizations and the private sector.